huawei-noah/SMARTS/docs/ecosystem/agent_zoo.rst

 .. note::

-    To build a wheel and install a zoo agent, execute:
+    To build a wheel, execute:

     .. code-block:: bash